WillSchick/WillSchick/README.md

 Hello!
 My name is Will Schick

-Currently enrolled at Drexel, where I am working towards a masters in Computer Science.
+Currently enrolled at Drexel, where I am working towards a Masters in Computer Science.

-This semester I am taking:
+This quarter I am enrolled in:

-CS550: Programming Languages
+CS575: High Performance Computing

 and...

-SE 557: Software Architecture
+SE 575: Software Design

-You can reach me at: Willsch108@gmail.com or at my Drexel email: ws453@drexel.edu
+You can reach me at: WillSch108@gmail.com or at my Drexel email: ws453@drexel.edu

 <!---